Do You Get Paid for Putting a Child Up for Adoption in Kansas?

 Your current income status

-Being pregnant can be a financial burden; you have to take time from work, and medical costs are expensive.
+Being pregnant can be a financial burden — and for women facing an unplanned pregnancy, you may not be prepared for those unexpected costs.
+You have to take time off from work, and medical costs are expensive.
 Adoption living expenses can help expectant mothers focus on their own health and wellbeing so that you don’t have to stress so much about your bills, covering the cost of prenatal care, and more.

-Call 1-800-ADOPTION now to talk to someone about your financial needs and request free adoption information.
+Call 1-800-ADOPTION now to talk to someone about your financial needs and get free adoption information to get started.